-Our lab investigates a range of topics in statistical and human genetics to improve the inclusion of diverse participants in genomics studies.
-We have three primary tracks in the group spanning 1) basic research in applied/analytic statistical genetics, 2) investigations into population structure and evolution, and 3) methods/computational tool development.
+Our lab investigates a range of topics in statistical and human genetics to improve the accuracy and applicability of genomic studies across globally representative populations.
+We have three primary research tracks: (1) applied and analytic work in statistical genetics, (2) investigations into human population structure and evolutionary history, and (3) development of computational methods and tools for large-scale genomic analysis.

 Erik is a postdoctoral research fellow, retrovirologist and cancer researcher currently at Baylor College of Medicine.
 Besides his interest in human endogenous retroviruses (HERVs) - which comprise 8% of the human genome - and their relationship to cancer, he is a passionate teacher of science and science-unrelated topics.
 He has been fortunate to have received the chance to acquire training at leading universities in Germany and frequently share his expertise when teaching graduate and undergraduate students.
 He is the recipient of multiple teaching awards and enjoys pushing the boundaries of current knowledge through research and student projects.

 Helen is a PhD student in the Atkinson Lab and is in the Genetics and Genomics program at Baylor College of Medicine.
 She is originally from Taiwan.
 She completed her MS degree in Neuroscience at National Taiwan University and was a research assistant in Bioinformatics at National Yang Ming Chao Tung University.
-Surrounded by people with highly diverse ethnic backgrounds in Houston, she is interested in the genetics of diverse ancestry.
-Specifically, her research interests are optimizing genetic risk prediction for neuropsychiatric conditions in diverse populations, pharmacogenomics, and gene x environment interactions in disease prediction.
+Her research interests are optimizing genetic risk prediction for neuropsychiatric conditions across populations, pharmacogenomics, and gene x environment interactions in disease prediction.
 Outside the lab, she enjoys playing groovy music, watching vlogs featuring cute kids or dogs, and immersing herself in nature.

-Nirav is a Ph.D. candidate in the Genetics and Genomics program, where he investigates African ancestral tracts in admixed individuals, as well as the genetics of PTSD as member of the Psychiatric Genomics Consortium.
+Nirav is a Ph.D. candidate in the Genetics and Genomics program, where he investigates the genetic architecture of complex traits and the ancestral history of admixed individuals with biobank data, as well as the genetics of PTSD as member of the Psychiatric Genomics Consortium.
 Before starting graduate school, he worked as a computational biologist in a Duke spinoff biotech startup in North Carolina.
 In his free time, he loves to explore the outdoors, and enjoys hiking, swimming and reading.

 Jessica was a former visiting Master's student in the Atkinson Lab, who recently returned as a bioinformatics analyst!
 They graduated from Universidade Federal de São Paulo, Brazil in 2019 with a BSc. in Biomedical Science, and in 2022 with a MSc. in Human Genetics/Bioinformatics.
-Jessica is interested in contributing to the inclusion of underrepresented populations in genetics research and improving disease risk prediction for diverse ancestry/admixed populations.
+Jessica is interested in facilitatig the study of underrepresented populations in genetics research and improving disease risk prediction for heterogeneous ancestry/admixed populations.
 Outside of the lab, they enjoy playing games, drawing, and playing guitar.

 Interested in joining our group?

-Candidates with training and interest in diverse population genomics, statistical genetics, and/or psychiatric genetics please email Dr. Atkinson.
+Candidates with training and interest in statistical genetics, population genetics, and/or psychiatric genetics across ancestries please email Dr. Atkinson.

 1 Baylor Plaza